 Somewhere in the midst of my second undergraduate career I discovered geography as a way to bring together this hybrid background spanning the sciences and humanities, and to apply it to my broad environmental interests.
 I then completed a series of graduate degrees at UC Berkeley, including an M.S. in environmental engineering and an M.A./Ph.D in geography.
 After completing my Ph.D.
 I served at UC Santa Barbara, then came to Lewis & Clark in 2005, where I’ve been since.

 My research has broadly involved environmental theory—a field that does not exactly exist.
 (Google “environmental theory” and you may well end up reading about Florence Nightingale and nursing.)
 If theory is, following Terry Eagleton (2004, 2), “reasonably systematic reflection on our guiding assumptions,” then environmental theory reflects on the assumptions guiding environmental scholarship and practice.
 I have been particularly interested in what I call Big Words: broad concepts we use all the time to guide ourselves through environmental challenges, like science or spirituality or sustainability, or words that frame the entire field such as environment and nature.
-One of my longtime guides in this journey of environmental theory has been the work and example of Bruno Latour—not exactly a household environmental name, but one of my scholarly heroes.
+One of my longtime guides in this journey of environmental theory has been the work and example of Bruno Latour.

 What I hope to do via this research is help us come up with Better Big Words.
 I don’t think we can totally abandon their use, given the significance of keywords to guide meaning (Williams 1983; cf. Bennett et al. 2013, Gleason et al. 2016).
 But, if Big Words are the vehicles we ride to explore environmental terrains, some may get us farther, quicker, or more efficiently or beautifully through these terrains than others.

-I’ve extended environmental theory in practical directions via EcoTypes, an online survey and resource primarily designed to help students in undergraduate U.S. environmental programs understand the fundamental ideas that guide their environmental interests (Proctor 2020).
+I’ve extended environmental theory in practical directions via EcoTypes, an online survey and resource designed for college students and others to more systematically understand how they approach environmental issues (Proctor 2020).
 EcoTypes suggests the reality of difference and potential for ideological conflict, as different people are guided by different Big Words.
-This then suggests the need to build skills in engagement across difference, which I’ve explored to date via a new course at Lewis & Clark and a recent publication (Proctor et al. 2018).
+This then suggests the need to build skills in engagement across difference, which I’ve explored to date via a course, Environmental Engagement, we now require of our ENVS majors at Lewis & Clark, and related publications (e.g., Proctor et al. 2018).